pauljtremblay/smb3-eh-manip/README.rst

 capture source to use, and set video_capture_source in config.ini.

 Double click run.bat to run the tool.
-Note the video window output: if it is anything other than your expected capture card, go to config.ini, see the video_capture_source value, and change the number until it works.
+Note the video window output: if it is anything other than your expected capture card, type ctrl-c in the black terminal window a few times to close the application, go to config.ini, and change the video_capture_source value until the popup window shows your capture card.
 Mine is 2, but 0-10 could all be reasonable, or even higher if you have a lot of video capture devices configured.

 If you see your capture card in the tool, you win at life!
 If not, you cannot continue.
 Now let's overwrite the trigger frame image and